USER MANUAL BP409C BEKO

 - Fan operation

-- Press the "Mode" button till the "Fan" icon appears.
+- Press the "Mode" button until the "Fan" icon appears.

 - Press the "Fan Speed" button to select wind speed.